-What is Microsoft Exchange?
+What Is Microsoft Exchange?

 Well, if you don’t know what Microsoft Exchange is.
 It is Microsoft’s email, calendaring, contact, scheduling, a collaboration platform.
-It is deployed on Windows Server Operating System by medium or large scale industries to manage internal email and calendar services.
+It is deployed on Windows Server Operating System by medium or large-scale industries to manage internal email and calendar services.

-If you go back to April 2020.
+Suppose you go back to April 2020.
 DHS CISA warned Microsoft for not patching 82% of Exchange server vulnerabilities.
 Microsoft has become a victim because of this?
 Could be.

-Let’s see what actually happened since early March 2021.
+Let’s see what actually happened in early March 2021.
 On 2nd March, Microsoft revealed that a China-based group called Hafnium has been launching Cyber Attacks against various organizations and industries by exploiting four zero-day vulnerabilities in the on-premises version of Exchange software: Exchange 2013, 2016, and 2019.
-On the other hand, Microsoft confirmed that its cloud-hosted services: Exchange online and Office 365 are completely safe from these cyber attacks.
+On the other hand, Microsoft confirmed that its cloud-hosted services: Exchange Online and Office 365 are completely safe from these cyber attacks.
 This proved once again that the cloud is a better option than on-premises.